Sikh Regiment

 The Sikh Regiment is an infantry regiment of the Indian Army.
-Sikh regiment is the highest decorated regiment of the Indian Army and in 1979, the 1st battalion was the Commonwealth's most decorated battalion with 245 pre-independence and 82 post-independence gallantry awards, when it was transformed into the 4th battalion, Mechanised Infantry Regiment.
+It is the most highly decorated regiment of the Indian Army and in 1979, the 1st battalion was the Commonwealth's most decorated battalion, with 245 pre-independence and 82 post-independence gallantry awards, when it was transformed into the 4th battalion, Mechanised Infantry Regiment.
 The first battalion of the regiment was officially raised just before the partial annexation of the Sikh Empire on 1 August 1846, by the British East India Company.
 Currently, the Sikh Regimental Centre is located in Ramgarh Cantonment, Jharkhand.
 The Centre was earlier located in Meerut, Uttar Pradesh.

 The modern Sikh Regiment traces its roots directly from the 11th Sikh Regiment of the British Indian Army.
 When transferred to the Indian Army like its sister regiments, the numeral prefix (in the case of the Sikh Regiment, 11) was removed and extra battalions were raised, transferred or disbanded to meet army needs.
 With a humble beginning of two battalions, today the fraternity has grown to a regiment of 19 regular infantry and two reserve battalions strong.
 The 6th battalion takes over as ceremonial battalion of President's palace of India.